Why did I bother?

 Evolution of the 2Tilt concept for sitting safely.

 This work, I hope, shows the evolution of thinking from early to later work in relation to sitting and chair design, commonly designated ‘ergonomics’.
 Patient input and clinical observation is dismissed by scientists as ‘merely’ anecdotal’.
 However, with several decades of seeing patients with backache, I make no excuse for including some as it is the start of the scientific process which proceeds to systematic analysis, experimentation and efforts towards falsification.

-It was met with derision and blank incomprehension! and deemed to be somewhat weird, At first sight, it seemed odd that the office worker of the near future would be lying in work chairs in a reclined position for some, or most, of the time while using a computer.
-In the next 17 years I have noticed a softening of this incomprehension and an adoption of at least some new ideas.
-Now (2016), some 16 years later, chairs with a reclined work mode are begining to appear in the market.
+It was met with derision and blank incomprehension and deemed to be somewhat weird.
+In the next 17 years I have noticed a softening of this attitude and an adoption of at least some new ideas.
+Now (2016), some chairs with a reclined work mode are begining to appear in the market.
 An example is the Altmark,(☛Some chairs→ ) that has at least an upright and reclined work position.
 Unfortunately it does not seem entirely 2T compliant.
 See ☛WORKCHAIRS, a new breed with a reclined mode→.

 The 2Tilt concept has remained unaltered except for recognition that the unstable transition mode carried a number of physiological advantages and could be considered as a mode in it’s own right, making the concept Trimodal (3M).
 The desk-less workstation version, allowing a ‘standing’ mode became a 4 mode concept (4M). ☛work station→ .

 For the adverse effects that need to be avoided……Consider the effects of mid-upright sitting compared to standing:-

 For a more detailed explanation see in BIOMECHANICS that determine safe sitting→